modelica/ModelicaSpecification/RationaleMCP/DevelopmentProcess.md

- # Development process for the Modelica language specification
+# Development process for the Modelica Language Specification

 The following describes the steps in the development process; who is involved and the expected decisions and results.
 The Modelica Association Project Modelica Language (MAP-Lang) decides on changing this process and in exceptional cases to deviate from it.
 The guiding principles of the development are [guiding principles](GuidingPrinciples.MD).

-This document document describes version 2.0.0 of the development process for the Modelica language specification.
+This document document describes version 2.0.0 of the development process for the Modelica Language Specification.

 # Changes of the specification document

-Anyone (not only MAP-Lang members) can create an issue for the Modelica specification document, indicating that something is unclear, can be improved, or propose some extension.
+Anyone (not only MAP-Lang members) can create an issue for the Modelica Language Specification document, indicating that something is unclear, can be improved, or propose some extension.

 Based on the discussion that may lead to a proposed change of the specification document or the issue may be closed without any changes.